ezeoleaf/awesome-golang-repositories/README.md

 [rmq](https://github.com/adjust/rmq): Message queue system written in Go and backed by Redis
 [go-streams](https://github.com/jucardi/go-streams): Stream Collections for Go.
 Inspired in Java 8 Streams and .NET Linq
 [copier](https://github.com/jinzhu/copier): Copier for golang, copy value from struct to struct and more
 [kubenav](https://github.com/kubenav/kubenav): kubenav is the navigator for your Kubernetes clusters right in your pocket.
+[fbptree](https://github.com/krasun/fbptree): A persistent storage (in file) based using B+ tree with byte-slice keys and values